0xairdropfarmer/reactnativehandbook/content/posts/2019-09-24-how-to-use-onesignal-with-react-native-chat-app.md

 to enable push notifications.

 ### Launch the next Yelp in minutes

-Download this gorgeous [React Native Store Locator app template](https://www.instamobile.io/app-templates/react-native-store-locator-app-template/?ref=4094&campaign=myblog) to create your own store finder app in just a few minutes.
+Download this gorgeous <a href="https://www.instamobile.io/app-templates/react-native-store-locator-app-template/?ref=4094&campaign=myblog">React Native Store Locator app template</a> to create your own store finder app in just a few minutes.
 By using this fully-coded starter kit written in React Native, you’re saving weeks of design and development and can focus on other important efforts such as customer engagement and marketing.

 ### Pre-requirement